-- 3 A precautionary approach to demolition works should be adopted in accordance with the bat survey submitted in support of the application.
+A precautionary approach to demolition works should be adopted in accordance with the Bat Survey and Risk Assessment submitted in support of the application.
 The applicant and all those working on site should be aware that, although there were no bats or signs of bats found within the Bat Survey that was submitted, all 16 species of bats in the UK are protected by both UK and European legislation.
 This legal protection extends to any place that a bat uses for shelter or protection whether bats are present or not.
 Therefore should bats, or signs of bats, be found during the course of these redevelopment works, work must stop immediately and advice sought from English Nature (tel: 0845 1300 228).
-Failure to do this may result in the law being broken and in England and Wales, the CRoW Act makes bat offences arrestable and can result in the imposition of fines and / or a prison sentence. - 4 This approval does not give consent for any works to the protected trees in the vicinity of the site and as such separate written consent for any such works is likely to be required from the Council.
+Failure to do this may result in the law being broken and in England and Wales, the CRoW Act makes bat offences arrestable and can result in the imposition of fines and / or a prison sentence.